eddysantiagoo/Portafolio-Eddy/thank u.md

-# Specially thanks to all persons that made possible make thinks like eddysantiago.dev with their contributions
+# Specially thanks to all persons that made possible make things like eddysantiago.dev with their contributions

 ## Resources used